 As for Alabama, it dropped games to Florida State, LSU, Auburn, Mississippi State and even Sun Belt Conference team Louisiana-Monroe.

-Alabama will always be able to brag about 2017 College Football Playoff national championship, but at least UGA fans can counteract with the memorable 2007 matchup.
+Alabama will always be able to brag about the 2017 College Football Playoff national championship, but at least UGA fans can counteract with the memorable 2007 matchup.